Close

 This is another series of falls in the Tai Mo Shan area with a stream running from Tai Mo Shan to Yuen Yuen Institute.
 Two waterfalls, Cliff of Flying Monkey and Jumping White Dragon are some of the standouts on the hike, however please be advised that getting to these requires a steep scramble directly up the rock face and is definitely for confident and competent climbers.

-Getting there: From Tsuen Wan MTR station exit at B2 and head towards Shiu Wo Street to catch the 81 minibus.
+Getting there: From Tsuen Wan MTR exit B2, head towards Shiu Wo Street to catch minibus route 81.
 Get off at the final stop which is Western Monastery on Lo Wai Road.
 The trail towards the stream begins at the back of Yuen Yuen Institute where you will find a footpath that leads towards the stream.
 Follow the path past Lo Wai Village and you will find catch-water facilities of Tai Yuen Stream.
 Continue onwards and you will reach the entrance of the stream.

 Length: 2km